+[Rapp summary] Option b:1/20, Option c: 19/20.

+There is an overwhelming majority supporting Option C: up to NW implementation.
+The proposal will be provided together with path change case.

 Then, for the direct path change in Scenario 1, there are similar steps for RRCReconfiguration procedures for remote UE and relay UE, as shown in Figure 2.